ahassan2311/static-info-microsite/README.md

 ## Project Overview

-This microsite provides visitors with essential information about the charity’s mission, volunteering opportunities, and ways to donate.
+This microsite provides visitors with essential information about the charity’s mission and volunteering opportunities.
 The website is deployed as a static site on AWS S3, delivered globally through CloudFront CDN with HTTPS, and uses Route 53 for DNS management.

 ---